arianitu/setup-my-environment/README.md

 # Running
+- Make sure your SSH keys are setup.
 - Install Xcode from the app store
 - Run xcode-select --install on the command line
 - Click download as zip on the github sidebar (since you don't have git yet)